 - Ajax add to cart;

-- Fresh administrative panel look that is friendlier;
+- The fresh administrative panel look is friendlier;

 - Some admin grid views can have personalized columns (amazing feature!);